1. Exam facility, contact details

 - The passing score is 75% (rounded down)

 14. Finishing exams

-The certificate will be sent for the examinee's email address in a pdf form (signed and stamped).
-The hard copy of the certificate will arrive to the Exam Center and will be sent by post to the examinee.
+The certificate will be sent for the examinee’s email address in a pdf form (signed and stamped).
+The hard copy of the certificate will arrive to the Exam Centre and will be sent by post to the examinee.